 A worksheet for cable systems that list by county, the two minimum SAME monitoring assignments for cable systems in that county.

-If any of the monitoring assignments change a copy of the file will be e-mailed to the FCC’s field office in Vancouver Washington and the Public Safety and Homeland Security Bureau in Washington DC.
+If any of the monitoring assignments change, a copy of the file will be e-mailed to the FCC’s field office in Vancouver, Washington and the Public Safety and Homeland Security Bureau in Washington DC.

 8. Local Plans

 The state is divided into “Operational Areas” which loosely duplicate the broadcast stations and subject cable systems area of influence.
-Each area develops a local plan that defines the following
+Each area develops a local plan that defines the following:

 The geographic area defined